 About Hampshire High School

 Hampshire High School is directly aligned to District 300’s central mission: to provide engaging and inclusive educational experiences that empower and equip all students to discover, innovate, and succeed now and in the future.

-Hampshire High School is located in Hampshire, Illinois, a northwest Chicago suburb in southern McHenry County.
+Hampshire High School is located in Hampshire, Illinois, a northwest Chicago suburb in southern Kane County.
 Our school is approximately 4.5 miles west of the Interstate 90 and Route 47 interchange.
 Hampshire has a population of 23,301, according to the United States Census.